-The IPMS final report was published on 14 March 2019.
+The FCA's IPMS final report was published on 14 March 2019.
 The report was largely positive about the UK investment platforms market, but did identify some areas for improvement.
-These predominantly related to transfers and exit fees (which do not apply at ILUK) and are being consulted on in CP19/12.
-The Group has and continues to provide the FCA with feedback both directly and via the UK Platform Group.
+These predominantly related to transfers and exit fees (which do not apply at ILUK) and the FCA has begun work on implementing these.
+The FCA announced on 13 February 2020 that because platforms had already taken action, it would no longer implement rules to ban exit fees.
+The Group has and continues to provide the FCA with feedback about the outcomes of the IPMS both directly and via the UK Platform Group.
 The direct and indirect impact on ILUK, in particular, on its solvency and liquidity position, is expected to be immaterial.